reframejs/reframe/helpers/wildcard-api/examples.md

 };
 ~~~

-Ok, great, we now have our flexible endpoint `getTodos`.
+We may now think "Ok great, we now have our flexible endpoint `getTodos`."
-But actually, what we did here is an antipattern with Wildcard.
+But actually, what we have been doing is an antipattern with Wildcard.
-The Wildcard way to do it that:
+The Wildcard way to do it is this:

 ~~~diff
 endpoints.getLandingPageData = async () =>